vivliostyle/vivliostyle.org/_posts/2020-04-10-tib-book-against-covid19.md

 In recent weeks, the new coronavirus (COVID-19) has been rampant around the world.
 Healthcare professionals have been faced with tough fights in Germany in recent weeks.

-To overcome this battle, [TIB (German National Library of Science and Technology)](https://www.tib.eu/en/tib/profile/foundation/) has rushed to develop openly accessible learning systems for medical students at the forefront of public health services in Germany.
+To overcome this battle, [TIB - Leibniz Information Centre for Science and Technology (aka German National Library of Science and Technology)](https://www.tib.eu/en/tib/profile/foundation/) has rushed to develop openly accessible learning systems for medical students at the forefront of public health services in Germany.

 On April 9, 2020, the TIB announced that it had completed its first work, the textbook “Krisenmanagement” (Crisis Management), using Vivliostyle.
 You can read the press release below.

 - [Accelerating Open Health Training Against COVID-19 (English)](https://blogs.tib.eu/wp/tib/2020/04/09/accelerating-open-health-training-against-covid-19/)
 - [Schneller Fortbilden und Informieren zur Bekämpfung von COVID-19 (German)](https://blogs.tib.eu/wp/tib/2020/04/09/schneller-fortbilden-und-informieren-zur-bekaempfung-von-covid-19/)

-You can access to the textbook “Krisenmanagement” and its description with the links below:
+You can access the textbook “Krisenmanagement” and its description with the links below:

 - [Krisenmanagement - Lehrbuch für den Öffentlichen Gesundheitsdienst](https://akademie-oeffentliches-gesundheitswesen.github.io/krisenmanagment/)
 - [PDF version (output by Vivliostyle)](https://akademie-oeffentliches-gesundheitswesen.github.io/krisenmanagment/pdf/Krisenmanagement-Pre-Release-v1-978-3-9812871-2-7-PDF.pdf)